Article: Caregiver Burnout

 - Reduced ability to concentrate.
 With so many tasks and responsibilities to manage you may find it difficult to concentrate.
 Brain fog makes every task more difficult.

 - Mood swings.
 You may have minor changes in mood.
 You feel angry one minute and then sad and helpless moments later.
 Irritability also is common.

-- You may feel alone, isolated, and overwhelmed.
+- Feeling down.
+You may feel alone, isolated and overwhelmed.

 - Weakened immune system.
-Stressed caregivers are more likely to catch whatever cold or flu virus that is going around.
+Stressed caregivers are likely to catch a cold or flu virus going around.

 Ask for More Support

 Ask for more support: Lighten your daily load by asking for more support.
 When people ask what they can do to help you, have a list ready.
 While many caregiving tasks might be things you want to do yourself, there are plenty of chores that other people could take over, such as: